 Toxicity Warning for Cats

 This matters before you bring a dracaena home: dracaenas are toxic to cats and dogs.
-The ASPCA lists dracaena among the most commonly reported houseplants in cat poisoning cases, with symptoms including vomiting, excessive drooling, and lethargy.
+The ASPCA lists dracaena as toxic to both, with possible symptoms including vomiting, excessive drooling, and lethargy.
 The reaction is generally more pronounced in cats than in dogs.

 If you have a cat who likes to chew on plants, a dracaena is one to keep well out of reach or avoid altogether.
 For alternatives that are safe to have around curious cats, the cat-safe plants guide has a full list worth bookmarking.